 No. However, agencies must pay other agencies electronically.
 They must also include advance billing and other payment terms in Interagency Agreements to ensure timely payments.

-No. However, that issue is covered by the Federal Travel Regulation (41 CFR Parts 301-51, 52, 54, 70, 76).
-That rule requires agencies to reimburse an employee within 30 days after the employee submits a proper travel voucher to the approving official.
+The Federal Travel Regulation (41 CFR Parts 301-51, 52, 54, 70, 76) covers that issue.
+It requires agencies to reimburse an employee within 30 days after the employee submits a proper travel voucher to the approving official.
 Late payments on employee travel are subject to interest at the rate in effect for Prompt Payments.